API functions

 The Select API is only available within API functions.
 Indexing functions use

-the Store API (findUnique
+the Store API (findUnique, upsert,

 etc) which supports writes and is reorg-aware.